Master’s in Environmental Science

-The Master of Science in Environmental Science is a multidisciplinary program focused on understanding and developing solutions for environmental problems.
-Students can focus their studies in areas such as ecology, biodiversity, conservation, environmental assessment or paleoecology-geology.
+The Master of Science in Environmental Science is a multidisciplinary program in which students can focus their studies in areas such as ecology, evolution, biodiversity, conservation, environmental science and assessment or paleoecology-geology.

-Students can pursue the Master’s degree in Environmental Science full-time or part-time.
+Students can pursue the master’s degree in Environmental Science full-time or part-time.
 While the majority of students pursue a non-thesis option, a master's with thesis option is available.
-Students who pursue the master's with thesis complete their coursework requirements as well as an original research project mentored by a departmental faculty member.
-Students must be formally accepted into the research program of a faculty member to enroll in the master's with thesis program.
+Students who pursue the master's with thesis complete their coursework requirements as well as an original research project under the mentorship of a departmental faculty member.
+Students must be formally accepted into the research program of a faculty member to enroll in the master's with thesis program and should contact potential advisors prior to enrolling in the program.
 In some instances, faculty members can act as co-mentors if students are able to perform master's thesis research in their place of employment.

 Master of Environmental Science Non-Thesis Option